alexandertuna/logbook/2020/06/oct_sim.md

     - Making: C++
     - Plotting: python
     - But you're in charge
+  - Feels like a big dump of plotting stuff
 - `include/ChamberUtilities.hh`
   - Why `struct slope_t` and `bool compare_slope` here?
 Not really chamber-related.
 Better for `Finder.hh`?
 - `HttStyles` lmao